leomet07/cafe_cameras/README.md

 # Project

-This repo helped with inspiratio and setup: https://github.com/jerinka/imshow_docker
+[This repo](https://github.com/jerinka/imshow_docker) helped with inspiration and setup of the docker container.